Access Error No More: “The Data on The Clipboard Is Damaged So Microsoft Access Can’t Paste It”!

 Fix #2: Paste Special

-In the MS Access, you have to click to the dropdown arrow on the Paste icon and select the Paste Special.
+In MS Access, you have to click on the dropdown arrow on the Paste icon and select the Paste Special.

 Fix #3: Copy & Paste A Single Row Data At A Time